Airline body sees Big Oil backlash as catalyst for green fuels

-Willie Walsh, director general of the International Air Transport Association, said that challenges of the kind encountered by Exxon (XOM.N), Chevron (CVX.N) and Shell (RDSa.L) this week could boost investment in the lower-emission fuels so desperately needed by airlines. read more
+Willie Walsh, director general of the International Air Transport Association, said that challenges of the kind encountered by Exxon, Chevron and Shell this week could boost investment in the lower-emission fuels so desperately needed by airlines.

 “I think it’s great that the oil industry has been criticised.
 Anything that accelerates the production of sustainable fuels is a positive,” Walsh told Reuters.